wp-plugins/wp-bible-embed/readme.txt

 == Description ==
 There are many WordPress Bible plugins, but most of them only link to a webpage with the verse you referenced.
 WP-Bible Embed is the only plugin that actually embeds the King James Version Bible into your webpage.
 It doesn't even decrease the pages loading time!

+= Future Updates =
+The things I'm currently focusing on updating are:
+* A stylish jQuery nvaigation system to replace the up arrow.
+* Positionable nav system.
+Instead of having that navigation system in the bottom right, choose where you'd like it to be.
+* More versions of the bible.
+* More advanced shortcode system so you could customize which bible and navigation system is used if you so desire.

 == Installation ==
 = From your WordPress dashboard: =
 1. Goto 'Plugins > Add New'.